Kushm222/Traffic-Detection-And-Traffic-Police-Identification/README.md

 # Traffic-Detection-And-Traffic-Police-Identification
-Using YOLv5 and Detectron algorithms to detect traffic police in India
+Using YOLOv5 and Detectron2 algorithms to detect traffic police in India